AnjoSs/objective-framework/README.md

 The Objective Framework allows the KW to formally define state space queries on a high-level abstraction.
 It provides an interface to compose Objectives according to Data Objects, their states and Tasks of the fCM.
 The Objective is then compiled into a state space query.
 More information can be found in the paper 'Late Goal Modelling for Fragment-Based Case Management'.

-The Objective Framework relies on the formal representations of fCMs as Colored Petri nets (CPN).
+The Objective Framework relies on the formal representation of fCMs as Colored Petri nets (CPN).
 The compiled state space queries can be applied to the CPN representation of fCMs provided by the [fcm2cpn](https://github.com/bptlab/fcm2cpn/tree/master) compiler.
 In the future, the state space queries will be automatically executable with the [fcm-Engine](https://github.com/bptlab/fCM-Engine).

 <img width="350" alt="image" src="https://user-images.githubusercontent.com/32839252/110480380-b99f7280-80e6-11eb-88bf-f66eeda032e8.png">

-The state space queries can be analyzed with [CPN Tools](http://cpntools.org).
+For now, the state space queries can be manually analyzed with [CPN Tools](http://cpntools.org).

 ## Content of the Repository
 This repository is a [Vue.js application](https://vuejs.org).
 It uses the material design framework [Vuetify](https://vuetifyjs.com/).
 The interface is provided in `src/components`

-The compiler of the input to state space queries is present in `src/compiler/compiler.js`.
+The compiler of the input to state space queries can be found in `src/compiler/compiler.js`.

-An examplary CPN can be found in ...
+An example can be found in the `example`-folder.
+It contains the fragments of an exemplary process (`example/fragments.png`) that describes the submission and reviewing of papers for a conference.
+The formalized CPN of this fCM can be found in `example/conference.cpn`

 ## Project setup
 The project can be used with the latest version of [npm](https://www.npmjs.com).